kbuntrock/poker-planning/README.md

-# pocker-planning
+# poker-planning
-Simple website to host a distant poker planning ith your coworkers
+Simple website to host a distant poker planning with your coworkers